WordPress Simple Membership After Login Redirect add-on shows you how to redirect your members to page when they log in and more.

 The following instructions shows you how to set up an after login redirect landing page for your members.
 This is important if you want to create a special page with instructions for your members based on their membership level.
 There is also an option available that allows the members to be redirected to the page or post they are logging from.

 Simple Membership After Login Redirection change log version 1.3

 - Added a new feature to enable redirection to the last page (where they clicked the login link) after the member logs in.
 You need to upgrade simple membership plugin for this to work.

 Note: In Simple Membership version 3.2.5, a new feature was added to enable redirection to the last page after login (where they clicked the login link).

-Step 1 ) Go to WP Membership -> Add-ons to install Simple Membership After Login Redirection add-0n and make sure you activate the add-on.
-See image below.
+Step 1 ) Go to WP Membership -> Add-ons as illustrated in the image below to install Simple Membership After Login Redirection add-0n.
+Make sure you activate the add-on.

-Step 2 ) Go to WP Membership -> Membership Levels and check to make sure the add-0n is added to all your members level’s.
-See image below.
+Step 2 ) Go to WP Membership -> Membership Levels.
+Check to make sure the After Login Redirection Page field is added to all your members level’s as illustrated in the image below.

 Step 3 ) Create a new page, post or simply add the URL of the page you want the members to be redirected too.
 I created a new page and named it Free Membership Page.
 I made sure I protected the page and only allowed the members corresponding to this page.
 In this example only the Free Level members can have access to this page.

 Step 4 ) The following image shows you the URL address of the page added to After Login Redirection Page field.
 Make sure you click on Edit Membership Level button to save your changes.